Three dead in shooting near Texas A&M University

 McCollum said Bachmann, 41, was shot in front of the house, about two blocks from the Texas A&M campus, and was pronounced dead at a hospital.

-A 65-year-old male bystander also was killed, according to Jay Socol, a spokesman for the city of College Station, but his name was not released.
-The gunman, who has not been identified, was in his mid-30s, Socol said.
+Police identified the gunman as Thomas Caffall, 35, and the bystander killed as Chris Northcliff, 43, of College Station.

-He said Bachmann had gone to the home to serve an eviction notice.
+College Station city spokesman Jay Socol said authorities were still investigating Caffall's background.
+It was unclear whether Caffall was renting the home or was being evicted for nonpayment of a mortgage, he said.

-Officials said the wounded included a 55-year-old woman, who underwent surgery, and a College Station police officer, who was in stable condition after being shot in the leg.
+Officials said the wounded included a 55-year-old woman, who underwent surgery, and College Station police officer Justin Oehlke, who was in stable condition after being shot in the leg.

-Two other officers were injured but not by gunshots and their injuries were not life-threatening, Socol said.
+Officers Brad Smith and Phil Dorsett were injured by what police called gun shrapnel.
+Smith was treated at a hospital and released and Dorsett was treated at the scene.

 "We had officers respond to a 'shots fired' call," McCollum said at a news conference.
 "Once the officers arrived, they began to trade fire.
 The officers defended themselves and called in additional officers."